This gets graphic

 They were doing the wild thang

-5 Responses to “This gets graphic”
+5 thoughts on “This gets graphic

 Crud, that looks intense.
 You are a seriously good writer.
 Hope you are planning on putting out an ebook.